Sazid99246/100-days-of-code/r1-log.md

 From the course **Computer Science: Programming with a purpose**
 =====================
 7. Completed the programming assignment.
-The problems of the assignment was a bit tricky.
+The problems of the assignment were a bit tricky.
 So, I took help from Chatgpt and others' solutions around the web, and completed it.

 From the book **Computer Science: An Interdisciplinary Approach**
 ========================